Members of Div. 28 are those who have an interest in the area of drugs and behavior. Membership in APA is encouraged but not required.

 Corporate Affiliate Membership

-Read about the advantages of corporate affiliate membership in Division 28.
+Read about the advantages of corporate affiliate membership (PDF, 123KB) in Div.
+28.